nuwave/lighthouse/docs/master/testing/phpunit.md

 ]);
 ```

-To assert a broadcast never happened:
+To assert the subscription received no broadcasts:

 ```
 // nothing that causes a broadcast to this channel